lionelclement/Elvex/README.md

 What you can't do with Elvex
 -----------------------------

-**Elvex** will translate your request in Natural Language but will not be in the position to understand the meaning of it.
+**Elvex** can write a text that sounds natural, but does not really understand what it is saying.

 What you can do with Elvex
 -----------------------------